-Currently I am the Senior Researcher of the research project "The reasons for politeness.
-The birth of contemporary politeness in the behavioural treatises in 19th century Italy", to which I collaborate with Carlo Ossola and Andrea Rocci.
-The project, which is funded by the Swiss National Science Foundation, started September 2014 and has been extended for 9 months.
+From 2014 to 2019, I have been the Senior Researcher of the research project "The reasons for politeness.
+The birth of contemporary politeness in the behavioural treatises in 19th century Italy", (directors Carlo Ossola and Andrea Rocci), financed by the Swiss National Science Foundation.
 Together with Francesca Saltamacchia, we have developed the Corpus of Nineteenth-Century Italian Conduct Books (CGIO), for which we have digitalised the 50 most popular conduct and etiquette books.

 In 2019 I will deliver talks at the conference Historical Corpora and Variation (HICOV) organised by the Università degli studi di Cagliari, at the 5th Conference of the International Network of Address Research (INAR), at the University of Sheffield, and at the 12th International Conference of the Linguistic Politeness Research Group, Anglia Ruskin, Cambridge.
 I am the co-organiser, together with Gudrun Held and Daniel Z. Kadar, of the panel Historical Politeness in Europe at the 16th International Pragmatics Conference, Hong Kong, June 2019.